Strawberry River (Utah): Description

-The river is impounded in the Starvation Reservoir within Starvation State Park.
+The river is impounded in the Starvation Reservoir within the Fred Hayes State Park at Starvation.
 After exiting the reservoir the stream joins the Duchesne River east of the town of Duchesne.

 During extremely cold winters, areas of the river have frozen solid, causing the river to overflow its banks and flood the canyon floor.
 This happened in 1983 and 2000.